Welcome to my website and thanks for taking time to read this article.

 This blog post is about pose method of running, a technique for running efficiently and less prone to injury created by Dr. Nicholas Romanov.

-About two years ago I came across this technique after facing some injuries at running that made me think again about my techniques and patterns of training.
+About three years ago (2013) I came across this technique after facing some injuries at running that made me think again about my techniques and patterns of training.
 Back in time, as a big fan of minimalism, I trained so hard to run marathons and although I reached my goal in a reasonable time of 3:11, I fell into a series of not very serious injuries but enough to stop me to run for a couple of months and more importantly they made me think again about all I had done for running.
-I looked into variety of running methods, I watched videos of Olympian runners, and subscribed to the mailing list or youtube channels of some top notch running coaches.
-At the end, the only one that could justify everything it claimed was Pose Method of Running.
+I looked into variety of running methods, I watched videos of Olympian runners, and subscribed to the mailing list and youtube channels of some top notch running coaches.
+At the end, the only one that could scientifically justify everything it claimed was Pose Method of Running.

 The main reason that I came to like Pose Method was due to one of the injuries I had.
 My right Achilles tendon had microscopic tears as well as inflammation (tendinitis).
 I was diagnosed with that 4 months after I made my PB at Sydney Blackmore’s marathon (Sep 2012).
 Pose method advises against toe-push off which removes the pressure from Achilles tendon in terms of generating propulsive force.
 That attracted my attention so much and up to the day am still inclined to believe in the technique.
 I feel how easy running in pose is on my calf muscles and Achilles tendon compared to the time that I treated running as a second nature, or let say as a purely training sport rather than a skill.